 - getting immunizations

-Since I completely trusted our dentists, and since the mercury fillings were a lot cheaper (and we were not raking in the dough) when my oldest needed fillings (and he needed a lot), we always got the silver ones.
+Since I completely trusted our dentists, and since the mercury fillings were a lot cheaper than the alternative (and we were not raking in the dough), when my oldest needed fillings (and he needed a lot), we always got the silver ones.

-Well, one particular time, after he got two fillings, he kept complaining that one hurt.
+Well, one particular time, after he got not just one mercury filling, but two mercury fillings, he kept complaining that one hurt.
 I kept reassuring him that nothing was wrong, but he kept complaining and complaining.

 And then I started worrying.
 I remembered stepping into the room when he was getting the fillings put in and seeing quite a bit of blood.
 I wasn't sure, but I didn't recall ever seeing a whole lot of blood from fillings before, but then mine were always quite superficial and I only had 2 in my whole life.
 But the blood thing continued to bother me.